Gori/air/docs/new-onboarding.md

 4. AI Readiness & Culture
    - Type: `multi_slider`
    - Sliders (in order):
-     - Employees understand why AI matters
+     - Employees understand why AI matters to our strategy
-     - Employees use AI tools and learn
+     - Employees use AI tools as part of their daily workflow.
-     - We share what works with AI
+     - Employees are comfortable experimenting with new AI tools
-     - 🧪 Experimentation culture — How comfortable are your teams experimenting with AI tools?
+     - Leaders actively use and encourage AI tools
-     - 👑 Leadership engagement — Leaders actively use and encourage AI tools.
+     - We share what works with AI on a regular rhythm
-   - Persist: `ai_readiness: { ai_understanding?: number, ai_usage_learning?: number, ai_sharing_rhythm?: number, ai_experimentation_culture?: number, ai_leadership_engagement?: number }`
+   - Persist: `ai_readiness: { ai_understanding?: number, ai_usage_learning?: number, ai_experimentation_culture?: number, ai_leadership_engagement?: number, ai_sharing_rhythm?: number }`

 5. What slows your teams down most in a normal week?
    - Type: `mc_multi` + Other short text